RyRy-Winner/CEngine/README.md

 ### Pre-built (recommended for most people)
 1. Download the latest release ZIP
 2. Unzip anywhere (no admin rights needed)
-3. Run `your-engine.exe`
+3. Run `CEngine.exe`

-Works on any AMD GPU with a recent Adrenalin driver (RX 7600 and newer are perfect).
+Works on any AMD GPU with a recent Adrenalin driver.
 NVIDIA users: see "Building from source" below.

 ### Building from source (developers)